 Mix with a rubber spatula until just combined.

-Begin by generously greasing a cast iron skillet with butter.
-This is not the time for PAM.
-Butter gives the bread a deliciously crisp and golden crust.
+Grease a cast iron skillet generously with butter.
+This gives the bread a crisp and golden crust.
 Don’t worry if you don’t have a cast iron skillet — you can use two 8-inch cake pans.

-Transfer the batter to the prepared skillet or pans and smooth with a rubber spatula, and dot the top with the remaining butter.
+Transfer the batter to the prepared skillet or pans, smooth with a rubber spatula, and dot the top with the remaining butter.